AguHDS/Backups/README.md

 * Level system that will grant benefits such like more space to store
 * Global live chat and private chat between users
 * User profiles
+* and more... i add what it comes to my mind while i work on this

 many features aren't avialable yet since i'm working on them